gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 of bringing the church of Ireland in all respects into conformity with the English church; and I have considered it not out of place to insert them here, verbatim, as they were published.

-## Chapter XXXIV: The constitutions of the synod of Cashel.
+## Chapter XXXIV: The constitutions of the synod of Cashel

 In the year of our Lord 1172, being the first year in which the most illustrious Henry, king of England and conqueror of Ireland, obtained the dominion of that island; Christian, bishop of Lismore and legate of